From auto racing to amusement parks and movie sets, aerial equipment applications reach beyond the more typical construction and maintenance settings.

 When Stage V engine standards took effect as of January 1st, 2019, it impacted the majority of Genie® machines, including GTH™ telehandlers, higher horsepower S® and Z® boom lifts and GS™ rough-terrain scissor lifts.

 Genie Safety Minute is intended to facilitate health and safety discussions on the job site.

-Learn more about Genie® Model Naming in this month’s Aerial Pros Minute.
+Learn more about questions to ask before renting a machine in this Aerial Pros Minute.

 The idea and purpose of hybrid machines have not really changed since their introduction, but the execution of these machines has evolved significantly along with the technology that powers them.

 Power systems for mobile elevating work platforms (MEWPs) continue to evolve, just like the machines they drive.